MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-office365.md

     This command runs a series of checks that includes verifying connectivity to the service, retrieving the configuration, retrieving URIs, licenses, and any templates.
 In the Windows PowerShell session, you will see the results of each and at the end, if everything passes these checks: **OVERALL RESULT: PASS**

-When Exchange Online is enabled to use the Azure Rights Management service, you can configure features that apply information protection automatically, such as [transport rules](https://technet.microsoft.com/library/dd302432.aspx), [data loss prevention (DLP) policies](https://technet.microsoft.com/library/jj150527%28v=exchg.150%29.aspx), and [protected voice mail](https://technet.microsoft.com/library/dn198211%28v=exchg.150%29.aspx) (Unified Messaging).
+When Exchange Online is enabled to use the Azure Rights Management service, you can configure features that apply information protection automatically, such as [mail flow rules](https://support.office.com/article/define-mail-flow-rules-to-encrypt-email-messages-in-office-365-9b7daf19-d5f2-415b-bc43-a0f5f4a585e8), [data loss prevention (DLP) policies](https://technet.microsoft.com/library/jj150527%28v=exchg.150%29.aspx), and [protected voice mail](https://technet.microsoft.com/library/dn198211%28v=exchg.150%29.aspx) (Unified Messaging).

 ## SharePoint Online and OneDrive for Business: IRM Configuration